 Today, there are plenty of free tools around to quickly convert an existing Windows installation or hard drive to virtual hard disk so that you can easily use the virtual disk (which means all installed programs and Windows settings) on a different PC with the help of virtualization software.

-In this guide, we will show how you can use the Disk2VHD from Microsoft to convert a physical drive into virtual hard disk with a few mouse clicks.
+In this guide, we will show how you can use the Disk2VHD from Microsoft to convert a physical drive into a virtual hard disk with a few mouse clicks.
 The software is absolutely free and very easy to use.

 Create virtual hard disk from existing Windows 10 installation